YenyuHuang/GHCOSD/README.md

 ## Peace Corps Sexual Assault App (Android and iOS)
-Systers GHCOSD Mentor: Ana Balica
+Systers GHCOSD Mentor: Ana Balica, Magali Boizot-Roche

 #### Project Description:
 Peace Corps is committed to providing a compassionate and supportive response to all Volunteers who have been sexually assaulted.
 To that end, the Peace Corps makes the following commitment to our Volunteers who are victims of sexual assault.